Blocks in a Data Node#

 BACKUP#

-The backup block is responsible to write local checkpoint and backup information to files.
-It does so by using a full table scan using the DBTUP block to ensure that all rows are analysed to see if they should be written into this local checkpoint or not.
-The local checkpoints in RonDB uses a mechanism called Partial Local Checkpoint (Partial LCP).
+The BACKUP block is responsible for writing local checkpoints and backup information to files.
+It does so by using a full table scan using the DBTUP block to ensure that all rows are analyzed to see if they should be written into this local checkpoint or not.
+The local checkpoints in RonDB use a mechanism called Partial Local Checkpoint (Partial LCP).
 This mechanism was introduced in MySQL Cluster 7.6 and provides the ability to write checkpoints that only write a part of the in-memory data.
-This is an extremely important feature to enable use of RonDB with large memories.
+This is an extremely important feature to enable the use of RonDB with large amounts of memory.
 The previous implementation made every checkpoint a full checkpoint.
 With terabytes of data in memory, this is no longer a feasible approach.

-The Partial LCP has to handle dropped pages and new pages in a proper manner.
-The code in DbtupScan.cpp contains a long description of how this works together with a proof of that the implementation actually works.
+The Partial LCP has to handle dropped pages and new pages properly.
+The code in DbtupScan.cpp contains a long description of how this works together with proof that the implementation works.

 RESTORE#